tkella47/BioChem_DiffDock/README.md

 Is LigPlot not opening?
  - [ ] You may need to install [Java](https://www.java.com/en/download/help/download_options.html) \
        **Warning: Mac Users** \
        There is an x64 Java and ARM64 Java.
-This relates to the chip on your computer \
+This relates to the chip on your computer. \
        If you have an M1 or M2 chip, ARM is for you.
 Otherwise, download x64 Java.\
        Don't know how to check?
 [Visit](https://stackoverflow.com/a/72906979/20522929)